amane1234/OC_EFI_DELL_LATITUDE_7280-Intel-BT-WIFI/README.md

 sudo pmset tcpkeepalive 0
 ```

-If your hibernatemode is NVRAM at config.plist

-You may set hibernatemode 25 by
+**If your hibernatemode is NVRAM at config.plist, you may set hibernatemode 25 by:**

 ```
 sudo pmset hibernatemode 25